MediumDifficulty/mcvideo/README.md

 # A converter from video files to minecraft datapack

 ## Requirements
-- FFMpeg installed / added to the PATH
+- FFmpeg installed / added to the PATH
 - Python installed (if you want to use the script)

 ## Usage